Discover Swiss Financial Secrets That Maximize Your Money!

 What about securities?

 I have only talked about cash and bank accounts in this article and for a reason.
 The deposit insurance does not cover securities.
-Esisuisse only covers deposits, and securities are deposits.
+Esisuisse only covers deposits, and securities are not deposits.

 That does not mean that your securities are not safe.
 They may even be safer than your cash, even without deposit insurance.
 Indeed, securities are required to be held in segregation by the bank.
 It means they are held in your name, in custody by your bank.
 So they are entirely separated from the assets of the bank.